 While Savage barrels shoot very well, in the past they have had a tendency to be a little rough and prone to copper fouling.
 They benefit greatly from fire lapping and/or the "shoot one--clean" break in routine routine which makes them much less prone to foul and easier to clean.

 The Savage Scout comes with a large knob on the bolt handle which most shooters like.
 However, if you would prefer the standard sized knob it's easy to change.
 You can order a standard bolt handle (Part 12C) directly from Savage or from Brownells -- Small knob (right hand) is #855-000-209 for $10.65 or #855-000-234 (left hand) for $12.66 from catalog 57.
 To go the other way they listed the big ball right hand knob as 855-000-220 at $18.33 in catalog 56 but it is missing from catalog 57.
 Replacing the bolt handle is quite easy--simply unscrew the large Allen screw at the tail end of the bolt and slide off the bolt handle.

 High Capacity Magazines

 As far as I know there are no hi-cap magazines available for the original Savage scout rifle.
 However, owners of the the new rifles that use the center feed magazines are in luck.
 Sharpshooter's Supply is in the process of making 9 rd magazine.
 It is basically a standard box with an extension and an extra spring.
 These are for the new center feed type magazines only.
-As of 2008-08-20 they are not yet available, but should be shortly.
 Contact them via their website at www.sharpshootersupply.com for further details.
 They also do custom gunsmithing, and have stocks and parts for Savage rifles.